tchajed/sys-verif-fa25/docs/notes/lec1.md

 # Lecture 1: What is verification?

 ::: important Main idea
-Program verification consists of some _code_ we want to run, a _specification_ that says what the code "should" do, and a _proof_ that shows the code follows the specification.
+Program verification consists of some _code_ we want to run, a _specification_ that says what the code should do, and a _proof_ that shows the code follows the specification.
 :::

 In this class, code will be a Go program and proofs will be written by a human and checked by a machine.
 Verification encompasses other approaches, though.